gohypergiant/react-component-hierarchy/.github/CONTRIBUTING.md

 ## Making changes

-`react-component-hierarchy` is opinionated to our style and preferences.
+This project is opinionated to our style and preferences.
 However, we happily welcome any content changes or suggestions.

 - Fork the repository on GitHub
 - Add in your changes